-Editing Process and Oversight: Every piece that is published by Checkout Magazine has been reviewed by at least two staff members above the rank of Senior Staff Writer.
-Editors check for accuracy, and determine whether a piece is fair and impartial, as well as for clarity, spelling and grammatical errors.
+Editing Process and Oversight: Every piece that is published by Checkout Magazine will have been reviewed by at least one journalist and where possible two.
+The editorial team check for accuracy, and determine whether a piece is fair and impartial, as well as for clarity, spelling and grammatical errors.

 Correction of Errors: It is the policy of Checkout Magazine to correct all errors and inaccuracies as soon as we learn of them.
 Where errors are made aware to us, we respond in a timely and efficient manner where possible.